-They were safe … or were they?
+They were safe.
+Or were they?

-Chris announced, “here’s your goldmine, Walter … go for it.
+Chris announced, “Here’s your goldmine, Walter … go for it.
 You’ve got 30 minutes.”
-Stewart began pulling TAAP boxes from the shelves and opening them up.
+Stewart began pulling boxes from the shelves and opening them up.
 He was some excited, like a Frenchman in a whorehouse with a credit card.
 “Holy shit!” he blurted, “look at this!”, pointing to memos that proved the bureaucrats had lied to him.
 “Man, look at all this stuff … !!”

 Chris asked Walter to put everything he wanted in separate boxes and leave them on the shelves.
 When the treasure hunt ended, the light was turned off.
 The door opened and the two men peered out, like kids sneaking out of their room early Christmas morning to check out the presents.
 The coast was clear.
-Chris and Walter made their way up the stairs.
+Chris and Walter made their way back up the stairs.

-It didn’t look like anyone had spotted them.
+It didn’t look like they’d been spotted.